Insect-inspired Visual Point-goal Navigation: Methods

 \subsubsection{Performance Metrics}

-We considered three metrics for measuring performance in the point-goal navigation task: \begin{enumerate} \item Success Rate (SR): whether the agent could reach the goal position with a catchment area of \qty{0.2}{\meter} radius, \item Success weighted by Path Length (SPL):
+We considered three metrics for measuring performance in the point-goal navigation task: \begin{itemize} \item Success Rate (SR): whether the agent could reach the goal position with a catchment area of \qty{0.2}{\meter} radius, \item Success weighted by Path Length (SPL):

-where \(l\) denotes the geodesic distance, i.e., the length of the shortest path, between the start and the goal positions and \(p\) the length of the path taken by the robot under autonomous control, \item Total number of collisions. \end{enumerate} The first two metrics are widely reported in the recent literature of point-goal navigation, e.g., \cite{mishkin2019benchmarking, savva2019habitat, wijmans2019dd, zhao2021surprising, partsey2022mapping, ramakrishnan2021habitat}.
-The third metric was important for demonstrating that our model, which uses collision information (\S\ref{sec-model:cx}), could not just exploit passive sliding against obstacles as other models have been shown to do in these simulation environments \cite{kadian2020sim2real}.
+where \(l\) denotes the geodesic distance, i.e., the length of the shortest path, between the start and the goal positions and \(p\) the length of the path taken by the robot under autonomous control, \item Total number of collisions. \end{itemize} Note by definition \(p\geq l\) and thus \(\text{SPL} \leq \text{SR}\) is always true.
+SPL and SR are widely reported in the recent literature of point-goal navigation.
+The third metric was important for demonstrating that our agent, which used collision information (\S\ref{sec-model:cx}), could not just exploit passive sliding against obstacles as other agents have been shown to do in these simulation environments \citep{kadian2020sim2real}.